muratk5n/thirdwave/en/README.md

 ---

-"Siemens commissions one of Germany’s largest green hydrogen.. generation plant.. to generate 1,350 tons of hydrogen a year and cut CO2 emissions by about 13,500 tons.
+H2 Central: "Siemens commissions one of Germany’s largest green hydrogen.. generation plant.. to generate 1,350 tons of hydrogen a year and cut CO2 emissions by about 13,500 tons.
 Opening attended by Bavarian Minister-President Markus Söder"